MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/detailslist.md

 ## Mapping data to columns

-To determine which columns are displayed in the Details List, configure the following properties of the Details List:
+To determine which columns are displayed in the `DetailsList`, configure the following properties of the `DetailsList`:

 1. **Fields**.
 Add the desired fields by selecting the Edit option in the controls flyout on the right (uses the same interface for modifying [predefined data cards](/power-apps/maker/canvas-apps/working-with-cards)).